cheminfo/nmredata/README.md

   //console.log(nmredata)

   /**
-   * you can format the content of a sdf file (nmredata) in a JSON.
+   * you can format the content of a sdf file (nmredata) and the source of spectra data (zip, jcamp) in a JSON.
    */
   var json = await nmrRecord.toJSON();
   /**